-- All activities must be supervised. - On-site supervision during all set-up and dismantling of tables. - In-the-area supervision is required after initial instruction. - The level of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
+- All activities must be supervised.

+- On-site supervision is required.

+- The level of supervision must be commensurate with the inherent risk of the activity.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and

+environmental conditions.

+- A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
-These volunteers must be accompanied by a supervisor.
+These volunteers must be accompanied by a supervisor. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
+In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.